-- Department of Physics, Tampere University of Technology, Tampere, Finland - School of Medicine, University of Tampere and Tampere University Hospital, Finn-Medi 5, Biokatu 12, FI-33014 Tampere, Finland - Heart Hospital, Tampere University Hospital, Tampere, Finland more prolonged in LQT-CMs than in wildtype (WT)-CMs.
+- Institute of Biomedical Technology, University of Tampere, Tampere, Finland - BioMediTech, Tampere, Finland - Department of Physics, Tampere University of Technology, Tampere, Finland - School of Medicine, University of Tampere and Tampere University Hospital, Finn-Medi 5, Biokatu 12, FI-33014 Tampere, Finland - 5 Heart Hospital, Tampere University Hospital, Tampere, Finland more prolonged in LQT-CMs than in wildtype (WT)-CMs.
 Bisoprolol did not have significant effects to the cFPD in any CMs.
 ML277 shortened cFPD in a dose-dependent fashion by 11 % and 5-11 % in WT- and LQT-CMs, respectively.
 JNJ303 prolonged cFPD in a dose-dependent fashion by 22 % and 7-13 % in WT- and LQT-CMs, respectively.
-At baseline, all CMs showed fractal correlations as determined by short-term scaling exponent $\alpha$ .
-However, in all CMs, the $\alpha$ was increased when pharmacological compounds were applied indicating of breakdown of fractal complexity.
+At baseline, all CMs showed fractal correlations as determined by short-term scaling exponent α .
+However, in all CMs, the α was increased when pharmacological compounds were applied indicating of breakdown of fractal complexity.
 These findings suggest that the intrinsic mechanisms contributing to the fractal complexity are not altered in LQT-CMs.
-The modulation of $I{Ks}$ channel and $\beta$ 1-adrenoreceptors by pharmacological compounds may affect the fractal complexity of the hiPSC-CMs.
+The modulation of I{Ks} channel and β 1-adrenoreceptors by pharmacological compounds may affect the fractal complexity of the hiPSC-CMs.